apify/actor-templates/templates/python-beautifulsoup/README.md

-# BeautifulSoup and Requests Actor template
+## BeautifulSoup and Requests template

-A template for scraping data from websites enqueued from starting URL using Python.
+A template for [web scraping](https://apify.com/web-scraping) data from websites enqueued from starting URL using Python.
 The URL of the web page is passed in via input, which is defined by the [input schema](https://docs.apify.com/platform/actors/development/input-schema).
 The template uses the [Requests](https://requests.readthedocs.io/) to get the HTML of the page and the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse the data from it.
 Enqueued URLs are available in [request queue](https://docs.apify.com/sdk/python/reference/class/RequestQueue).
 The data are then stored in a [dataset](https://docs.apify.com/platform/storage/dataset) where you can easily access them.

 ## Included features

-- **[Apify SDK](https://docs.apify.com/sdk/python/)** - a toolkit for building actors
+- **[Apify SDK](https://docs.apify.com/sdk/python/)** for Python - a toolkit for building [Actors](https://apify.com/actors) and scrapers in Python
 - **[Input schema](https://docs.apify.com/platform/actors/development/input-schema)** - define and easily validate a schema for your actor's input
 - **[Request queue](https://docs.apify.com/sdk/python/docs/concepts/storages#working-with-request-queues)** - queues into which you can put the URLs you want to scrape
 - **[Dataset](https://docs.apify.com/sdk/python/docs/concepts/storages#working-with-datasets)** - store structured data where each object stored has the same attributes